Lender Paid Closing CostsHave you ever been approached by an investor who can speak “investor speak” to the point your head is spinning?

 Rental Property Investments

-Rental property investment refers to real estate investment involving real estate and its purchase, followed by the holding, leasing, and selling of it.
+Rental property investment refers to real estate investment that involves purchasing real estate and holding, leasing, and selling it.

 Depending on the type of rental property, investors need a certain level of expertise and knowledge to profit from their ventures.

-Real property can be most properties that are leasable, such as a single unit, a duplex, a single-family home, an entire apartment complex, a commercial retail plaza, or an office space.
+Real property can include most leasable properties, such as a single unit, a duplex, a single-family home, an entire apartment complex, a commercial retail plaza, or an office space.

-More commercial rental properties, such as apartment complexes or office buildings, are more complicated and difficult to analyze due to various factors that result from the larger scale.
+Due to various factors resulting from the larger scale, more commercial rental properties, such as apartment complexes or office buildings, are more complicated and difficult to analyze.

 For older properties, it’s typical to have higher maintenance/repair costs.